sans-sehgal/Transaction-Services/README.md

-# Real-time Transaction Challenge
+# Real-time Transaction Services

 ## Overview

-Welcome to Current's take-home technical assessment for backend engineers!
-We appreciate you taking the time to complete this, and we're excited to see what you come up with.

-Today, you will be building a small but critical component of Current's core banking enging: real-time balance calculation through [event-sourcing](https://martinfowler.com/eaaDev/EventSourcing.html).
+I have built a core banking engine: real-time balance calculation through [event-sourcing](https://martinfowler.com/eaaDev/EventSourcing.html).

 ## Schema

-The [included service.yml](service.yml) is the OpenAPI 3.0 schema to a service we would like you to create and host.
+The [included service.yml](service.yml) is the OpenAPI 3.0 schema to the service I have built.

 ## Details